-The Augusta Wallihan Chapter NSDAR begins the week requesting the board of county commissioners and the mayor sign proclamations proclaiming the week as Constitution Week.
-September 17th at noon we gather at the corner of Yampa Avenue and Victory Way to ring bells and wave flags.
+The Augusta Wallihan Chapter begins the week requesting that the board of county commissioners and the mayor sign proclamations proclaiming the week as Constitution Week.
+At noon on September 17, we gather at the corner of Yampa Avenue and Victory Way to ring bells and wave flags.
 We often have members of the community join us.
 This past year, the Craig Christian Academy brought 40 students to help ring bells and wave flags.
 These same students made posters on the Constitution which we placed in public buildings around town.

 Ringing the bells for Constitution Week

 A graduating senior is presented with a DAR Good Citizens Award along with a $100 check and a medal.
 The student is selected by the teachers at the Moffat County High School.

 The chapter assists the VFW with placing flags on graves of all known veterans.
 Several members enjoy reading the names of these veterans during the Memorial Day Service.

 The Augusta Wallihan Chapter awards a graduating senior with a $500 scholarship.
 The Shannan Koucherik Memorial Scholarship is named for our founding regent and is funded by memorial gifts.
 The recipient must submit an essay on how her/his future career aspirations relate to the objectives of NSDAR.

 Our chapter strives to present historical programs throughout the year to schools and the Boys and Girls Club.
 Frequently, these are done by a member dressed in period costume.
 Some programs that have been presented are: “Liberty Day,” honoring James Madison on his birthday for being considered the Father of The Constitution; “Women in history” and the hardships they endured to accomplish everyday activities; “colonial crafts”; the “History of Presidents Day”; “How the Revolution began”; and more.